behnazkhoshnood/Nonogram-puzzle/README.md

 - Navbar pages are linked correctly to the right page.

+- Social links and more games are linked to the right page and open a new tab when clicked on.

+**Contact form:**

+1. The player can find the support in the left corner of the footer on each page.

+1. Try to submit the empty form and verify that an error message about the required fields appears.

+1. Try to submit the form with an invalid email address and verify that a relevant error message appears.

+1. Try to submit the form with all inputs valid and verify that a success message appears and Modal closes after few Seconds.

+1. A massage will be send to support from the player with their request.

+ **Hint button testing:**

 - In rules page the hint button shows the number of hints left and in each click shows a new hint till the player ran out of hints.

+ **Nanogram puzzle rules testing:**

+- **When colored button is active:**

-- When players left-click on squares that should be colored; it is a success and the player doesn't lose a life.
+  - If player click on the colored squares; this square shows it's color and player don't lose any life.

-- When the player left-click on the squares that should be gray(blank). it's a mistake and the player loses a life.
+  - If player click on the gray squares; this square shows it's color and player loses a life.

+- **When gray button is active:**

-- When the player right-clicks on the square that should be colored; it is a success and the player doesn't lose a life.
+  - If player click on the colored squares; this square shows it's color and player loses a life.

-- When players right-click on the square that should be gray(blank); it is a success and the player doesn't lose a life.
+  - If player click on the gray squares; this square shows it's color and player don't lose any life.

+- **Losing and wining Rules:**

 - When the player lost all their lives an alert shows up that they lost the game and page reloads.

-- When the player wins they get an alert that the won the game, all the squares are shown and the page reloads.
+- When the player find all the colored boxes or all the gray boxes before they run out of lives; player wins the game and get an alert that they have won the game, all the squares are shown and the page reloads.

-- Anytime the player makes a mistake they lose one HP and it shows in the header above the page under the navbar.

-***Contact form:***

-1. The player can find the support in the left corner of the footer on each page.

-2. Try to submit the empty form and verify that an error message about the required fields appears.

-3. Try to submit the form with an invalid email address and verify that a relevant error message appears.

-4. Try to submit the form with all inputs valid and verify that a success message appears and Modal closes after few Seconds.

-5. A massage will be send to support from the player with their request.
+**Google map testing:**

+- When player clicks on a table row which shows one of the 10 top players:
+  - The color and background color of this row changes.
+  - Map increases the zoom on the location.
+  - Pages scrolles smoothly to the location of this player.

 ### **Further Testing**